|Approved by||Vice-Chancellor, 27 April 2009|

-- Mother: includes both birth mothers and adoptive mothers according to context.
+- Includes both birth mothers and adoptive mothers according to context.

-- Primary parent: the parent who takes primary responsibility for care giving in cases of adoption.
+- The parent who takes primary responsibility for care giving in cases of adoption.
 The term is gender inclusive.

-- Partner: the term partner is gender inclusive and may apply to both men and women, who play a key support role, but are not the primary parent
+- The term partner is gender inclusive and may apply to both men and women, who play a key support role, but are not the primary parent.

 1. Implementation date

-This policy has been approved by the Vice-Chancellor’s Advisory Group and will apply to parents whose babies are born on or after 27 April 2009, and to those adopting children on or after that date.
+This policy has been approved by the Vice-Chancellor and will apply to parents whose babies are born on or after 27 April 2009, and to those adopting children on or after that date.

 The legal entitlements to parental leave are contained within Parts I to V of the Parental Leave and Employment Protection Act 1987.
 The terms of this policy reflect the minimum requirements, but are supplemented with additional entitlements.